-(Pictured above: The 1879 Hooper Strait Lighthouse, as part of it was placed on a barge, to be moved to the Chesapeake Bay Maritime Museum in St. Michaels, Maryland in 1966.)Buy Lighthouse Merchandise
+(Pictured above: The 1879 Hooper Strait Lighthouse, as part of it was placed on a barge, to be moved to the Chesapeake Bay Maritime Museum in St. Michaels, Maryland in 1966.
+It opened to the public on May 20, 1967.)Buy Lighthouse Merchandise

 Lighthouse keepers had risky jobs with an important responsibility to keep the Chesapeake’s shoals and channels safely marked for shipping.
 Ascend the steps of the Hooper Strait Lighthouse and travel back in time to learn how 19th century lighthouse keepers tended their station in the middle of the Bay.
 Through this hands-on exhibit, visitors can climb the sea hatch, tend the huge lens, or stand watch on the lookout for ships or fog, experiencing firsthand the solitary, often heroic lives of Hooper Strait lighthouse keepers.